 And it is a pretty sizable chunk of the population at that.
 Research has estimated that at least 1% of the population has traits that could classify them as psychopaths, and 4% of people have been shown to have sociopathic traits and tendencies.

 This means that, if you come into contact with approximately 100 different people on a given day, at least 5 of those people could be considered sociopaths or psychopaths.
 That’s a surprisingly large amount of people!

-But if you are looking to make sure that you don’t want these people coming into your life and potentially causing trouble, it is best that you at least understand the signs to look for in people before they can do that sort of damage.
+But if you are looking to ensure that you don’t want these people coming into your life and potentially causing trouble, it is best that you at least understand the signs to look for in people before they can do that sort of damage.

 This brings us to the main issue: It’s surprisingly hard to spot them at first!

-Whilst there is a whole range of personality traits that can apply to sociopaths and psychopaths, these almost always take time to fully notice, after repeated contact with these people.
+Whilst there is a whole range of personality traits that can apply to sociopaths and psychopaths, these almost always take time to notice, after repeated contact with these people fully.

 Which, for many of us, is a little too late if you are trying to keep them out of our lives.

 Fortunately, there is at least one way to at least get a sense that there is something amiss about a person or if they potentially have sociopathic tendencies: Their eyes and how they stare.